 Correspondence and Subject Files of the Chancellors of the Archdiocese of Baltimore, 1922-1990, 157 document cases; 55 records storage boxes, and 1 scrapbook.
 Contains incoming and outgoing correspondence of the Chancellor’s office together with subject files.
 Correspondence arranged alpha-chron in order of succession, except for the files of Rev. Joseph Nelligan (1935-1948), whose correspondence is arranged in two series: 1) alpha-chron and 2) topical.
 Records through 1961 are open to researchers.

 Parish Notitiae (Annual Reports) Collection, 1875-2000; 21 records storage boxes; no finding aid available.
 Arranged alpha-chron by parish.
-Printed questionnaires concerning parish operations sent in to the Chancery.
-Contains information on and statistics for parish population, reception of sacraments, finances, and sodalities.
+Contains handwritten reports and printed questionnaires concerning parish operations, including information on and statistics for parish population, sacraments, finances, and sodalities.
 Records through 1961 are open to researchers.

 Catholic Mirror, 1850-1908.This weekly newspaper of the Archdiocese began publication on January 5, 1850 and ended on June 13, 1908.
 It was also used at various points in its history as the official organ for the Dioceses of Wheeling, Richmond, Wilmington, and the Vicariate Apostolic of North Carolina.
 [Note: 1902 was not microfilmed; miscellaneous issues missing from other volumes.]
 The microfilm is available for researchers to work with at the Associated Archives and the University of Notre Dame.